Mte90/Share-Backported/readme.md

 ### Options

 #### Services
-Tick the checkboxes corresponding to the share services you want to use
+Tick the checkboxes corresponding to the share services you want to use and change also the size if you want.

 #### Disable Pageaction
 Add or remove the share action on the address bar.